earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 > Is it possible to host an app like Django inside container on lambda?
 This could help the Django/postgres apps to scale horizontally easily. - <https://news.ycombinator.com/item?id=31183109>

+I can't see why this wouldn't work.
+But before digging in myself I asked around online.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Is anyone hosting a full CRUD type app with routing and persisting as an AWS Lambda? <br><br>And if so, how is that going?</p>&mdash; Adam Gordon Bell 🤓 (@adamgordonbell) <a href="https://twitter.com/adamgordonbell/status/1527268246533165056?ref_src=twsrc%5Etfw">May 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The answer is Yes!
+The resounding answer I got was Yes!
 There are frameworks and libraries out there to help do this in Javascript with Express, in Python with Django and with Ruby on Rails.

+The low cost was one of the most stated reasons for using this approach:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Keep going!
+I think it&#39;s a promising architecture for mid-size applications and could be really cheap</p>&mdash; Nomad  (@nomad_ok) <a href="https://twitter.com/nomad_ok/status/1527426967720673293?ref_src=twsrc%5Etfw">May 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Today, I'm going to show how to do it in GoLang with just the standard HTTP lib and gorrila Mux for setting up routing rules.
-At the end, we will have a containerized app that can be called like a norma HTTP app locally and work in AWS running in a Lambda.
+So today, I'm going to show how to do it in GoLang with just the standard HTTP lib and gorrila Mux for setting up routing rules.
+At the end, we will have a containerized app that can be called like a normal HTTP app locally and still work in AWS running in a Lambda.

 <div class="notice--info">

 ### Side Note: Other Languages

-- If you'd like to spin up a Rub on Rails App on Lambda, bla is here to help
+- If you'd like to spin up a Ruby on Rails App on Lambda, [Lamby](https://lamby.custominktech.com/) is here to help
 - For Django projects, or anything using ASGI both [magnum](https://github.com/jordaneremieff/mangum) and [apig-wsgi](https://pypi.org/project/apig-wsgi/)
-- For Node.js try ...
+- For Node.js, [`serverless-express`](https://github.com/vendia/serverless-express) seems to be a great option.

 </div>

-## What we need to do
+## What We Need To Do

-Our goal is be able to write a normal golang http webservice that we can start-up and make requests against, but have it work as a lambda when running behind the AWS API Gateway.
+Our goal is be able to write a normal Golang HTTP web-service, that we can start-up and make requests against, but run it as a lambda when behind the AWS API Gateway.

-The challenge of this is that [as seen previously]() HTTP requests from API Gateway come as JSON documents like this:
+The challenge of this is that [as seen previously](/blog/aws-lambda-docker/) HTTP requests from API Gateway come as JSON documents like this:

 ~~~{.json caption="lambda input"}
 {